We drink, smoke, and eat too much because it’s easier than disciplining ourselves to say no. ~ William Glasser

 I haven’t run in that many races throughout the years, usually running has been a way to exercise and stay fit.
 It does makes you feel like you’ve really done something.

 I have run the Bay to Breakers several times, the Wharf to Wharf in Santa Cruz, which is a fun race.
 Several days after my dad died, I ran in a race through Newport Beach in his honor.
 I’ve done the Primo’s Run for Education in Danville.
 Last May I ran the Orange County Half Marathon.
 Running by the water in Newport Beach and ending up in Costa Mesa, was an absolutely beautiful run.

 I have enjoyed the few races that I participated in, but for me running is so much more than that.
 It’s a way to keep my mind and body strong.
 It makes me feel calm and relaxed.
 For several hours after running I can still feel the energy from the endorphins, or as they say, the runner’s high.
 My heart is pumping and my blood is flowing.
 It’s a healthy feeling.
 I’ve taken some time off running recently, and I miss it.

 For those of us in recovery, whether it be drugs, alcohol or being addicted to the addict, it is important to have a replacement for the addiction.
 So much time and energy goes into the addiction, that it is essential that the void be filled.
 Former addicts often mention that they are now runners, and it has helped change their life.

-I recently read “Positive Addiction,” by William Glasser, This is not a new book.
-It was written in 1976.
-Although some of the ideas about addiction have changed, the idea that a negative addiction can be replace by a positive addiction for long-term recovery is still very relevant.
+I recently read “Positive Addiction,” by William Glasser.
+Although some of the ideas about addiction have changed since this book was written, the idea that a negative addiction can be replace by a positive addiction for long-term recovery is still very relevant.

 A positive addiction can be anything according to Dr. Glasser, as long as it fills the following criteria: